 One of the easiest ways to approach this problem is to bypass the peripheral thyroid conversion step by adding T3 therapy to your existing dose of T4 medication.

-T3 is the active and most powerful thyroid hormone and it can be given as a prescription medication which can be used in conjunction with your current medication.
+T3 is the active and most powerful thyroid hormone and it can be given as a prescription medication that can be used either by itself or in conjunction with other thyroid medications like levothyroxine.

-Other studies have shown that up to 12% of the population contains a genetic change to a specific enzyme (DIO2 polymorphism) which can limit the amount of T3 that the brain receives, which would make less effective T4 only thyroid medication.
+Other studies have shown that up to 12% of the population contains a genetic change to a specific enzyme (DIO2 polymorphism) which can limit the amount of T3 that the brain receives, which would make less effective T4 only thyroid medication (4).